-- · Sales increased in consumer safety and well-being, were flat in home improvement and home and auto care and decreased in packaging and expression. - Growth was led by consumer safety & well-being driven by demand for FiltreteTM filters and respiratory products. - Home improvement and home and auto care were both flat with growth driven by investment and new product innovation in paint protection and Meguiar'sTM auto care partially offset by soft consumer spending, principally in CommandTM and packaging and expression.
+- Sales increased in consumer safety and well-being and home improvement, were flat in home and auto care, and decreased in packaging and expression. - Growth driven by new product launches, service improvements, and increased advertising and merchandising investment; partially offset by soft consumer discretionary spending.

-Business segment operating income margins increased YoY driven by benefits from growth, productivity, and lower restructuring costs partially offset by continued growth investments in the business, timing of stock-based compensation and cost dis-synergies due to the spin of Solventum.
+Business segment operating income margins increased YoY driven by benefits from growth, productivity, and lower restructuring costs partially offset by continued growth investments in the business and cost dis-synergies due to the 2024 spin of Solventum and ongoing exit of PFAS manufacturing.